ChrisoooD/Look-Share/README.md

 - React.JS Client

-# This is a Calborate Work of
+# This is a Collaborate Work of
+- Rocketboy314
+- Will-Dunn
+- n-wes
+- mariomanoptic
+- ChrisoooD
+- coledeters
+- MarkBrub

+## With a Big Help From our TA
+- liamlows